AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ## Instrument Subcomponents of the Teaser {#subcomponents}

 You can now select the teaser, but still not edit it.
 This is because the teaser is a composite of different components such as the image and title component.
-We must instrument these sub-components in order to edit them.
+You must instrument these sub-components in order to edit them.

 1. Open CRXDE Lite.